-Sheriff's Officers perform law enforcement activities, including but not limited to the administration of first aid to injured students, assisting with vehicle problems, parking and traffic enforcement, patrolling the campus for criminal activity and assisting with emergency response.
+Sheriff's Officers perform law enforcement activities, including the administration of first aid to injured students, assisting with vehicle problems, parking and traffic enforcement, patrolling the campus for criminal activity and assisting with emergency response.
 Sheriff's Officers are authorized to carry firearms and have arrest powers.
+Their jurisdiction covers the entire campus.